|

 1895

-with a celluloid film camera/projector), took place December
+in France (and made with a celluloid film camera/projector),

-A private showing of the machine (as well as experimental films)
+Freres'.
+A private showing of the machine (as well as experimental

-took place in March of the same year - see below.
-The device was
+films) took place in March of the same year - see below.
+The device

 and was used in scheduled showings from that point on.
 It was constructed